AlexBlandin/unique_tabs/README.md

-Unique Tabs
+Unique Tabs &mdash; Manual Edition
 ===========

 (A Chrome Extension)
 --------------------

-Upon opening a new tab or navigating to a new page, this extension closes any earlier, duplicate tabs in the same window.
+Upon clicking on this extension's browser icon, this extension closes any earlier, duplicate tabs in the same window.

 Before closing the tabs, a notification is displayed.
 Clicking the notification within a brief delay (~5 seconds) prevents the tabs from being closed.